-Article from The Skerries News (February 2010) (return to testimonials page by clicking here)
+Article from The Skerries News (February 2010) (return to Press page by clicking here)

 “LET them stay in a B&B,” said my husband when he heard that two of my sisters and families were about to descend without notice

 and render us roomless.
 As said sisters are always falling out, I didn’t take offence - but it gave me an idea.
 “Why don’t we stay